-Recently I participated in an "online experiment in language and form" through a virtual residency with Arts, Letters & Numbers located in Averill Park, NY.
-I've exhibited work at the Washington Project for the Arts Auction Gala, Cultural DC Flashpoint Gallery, Smith Center for Healing and the Arts, Pyramid Atlantic Art Center, et.
-Al. As part of the Washington Project for the Arts Experimental Media Series (2011), my video performance, Grounding, was selected for a screening at the Hirshhorn Museum.
-In Germany, the Deutsch-Amerikanisches Institut presented Threshold, a collaboratively choreographed, outdoor performance installation sited among the ruins of Heidelberg's Castle Garden, above which I lived for five and a half years (1994-1999) with my husband and two children.
+She has exhibited her work in Washington, D.C., Berlin, Boston and New York.
+As part of the Washington Project for the Arts Experimental Media Series (2011), her video performance, Grounding, a silent ritual drama, was selected for a screening at the Hirshhorn Museum.
+In Heidelberg, Germany, the Deutsch-Amerikanisches Institut presented Threshold, a collaboratively choreographed, outdoor performance installation situated among the ruins of Heidelberg's Castle Garden.

-A Senior Lecturer at the University of Maryland College Park, I have taught courses in Art Theory, Two-Dimensional Design, Drawing and Painting since 2007.
-Previously I taught at the Maryland Institute College of Art (Baltimore), American University (Washington, D.C.), the University of Maryland University College (Heidelberg, Germany), and Parsons School of Design (New York).
-Since 1999 I've lived and worked in the Washington, D.C.
-Metro area.
+Senior Lecturer in the Department of Art, Berns has taught courses in Art Theory, Two-Dimensional Design, and Foundation and Advanced Drawing and Painting since 2007.
+Previously she taught at the Maryland Institute College of Art (Baltimore), American University (Washington, D.C.), the University of Maryland University College (Heidelberg, Germany), and Parsons School of Design (New York).

 Born in Buffalo, New York, raised there and in southern California, Berns earned an MFA in painting from the Yale School of Art and Architecture and a BFA, also in painting, from Pratt Institute.